The Guinea Grill

 Glass from : £ 7.20 (125 ml)

-Begin with Scottish native oysters and Essex Pinot Grigio from New Hall, or devilled kidneys on toast, perhaps with Cabernet Franc, which Olaru notes is increasingly popular with guests, such as that of Morande Adventure El Padre from Maipo, and follow on with a 16oz rib on the bone with a lamb cutlet on the side, as well as and garlic and parmesan courgettes.
-The main meaty act, which is cooked simply without char to preserve its wholesomeness, will work with one of the many maturing Clarets or a magnum of Château Musar, noting this was one of the first London restaurants to serve the Lebanese wine.
-There are big guns too from the USA (Insignia, Opus One) and fine-tuned sweeties, ranging from the retro Muscat de Beaumes-de-Venise to Château Suduiraut to accompany Roquefort, which Rogers doesn’t wish to blight with crackers.
+Begin with Scottish native oysters and ozone-scented Manzanilla (Barbiana Selecta), or devilled kidneys on toast, perhaps with Tuscan Syrah, La Braccesca (Achelo), and follow on with a 16oz rib on the bone with a lamb cutlet on the side, as well as and garlic and parmesan courgettes.
+The main meaty act, which is cooked simply without char to preserve its flavour, will work with one of the many maturing Clarets from the large cellar, a posh Portuguese (Chryseia, Prats & Symington) or serious Spanish producer (Contador Rioja).
+Guado al Tasso’s Il Bruciato and Château Musar are often favoured by the many regulars.
+There are big guns too from the Americas (Almaviva and Opus One) and fine-tuned sweeties, such as Château Suduiraut to accompany Roquefort, which Rodgers doesn’t want to blight with crackers.
+For pudding, head chef Nathan Richardson realises such homely pleasures as Christmas pudding, available, it seems, well into the new year – made to Rodger’s grandma’s recipe.
+The only omission for the venerable British institution is English wine.

 By Douglas Blyde.